tryigit/PlayIntegrityFix/README.md

 + **Setting the motherboard Country to China**

-Xiaomi may impose some restrictions on regional roms..Unfortunately, some phones, like the Xiaomi 12T Pro, require additional things like setting the model number.
+Xiaomi may impose some restrictions on regional roms.
+Unfortunately, some phones, like the Xiaomi 12T Pro, require additional things like setting the model number.
 However, this feature is sufficient for models such as Xiaomi 13.

 + **Permanently removing 32bit support for Magisk and modules**